Managing Anxiety in Cats

 Anxiety is a very real problem that can not only cause our cats severe emotional distress, but can also exacerbate or cause a number of medical problems, including urinary tract issues.
-Cats suffering from anxiety may also engage in unwanted behaviors, including urinating outside of the litter box.
+Cats suffering from anxiety may also engage in unwanted behaviors, including urinating outside of the litter box or vomiting.
 Read on to learn more about the causes and symptoms of anxiety, and the things you can do to help treat and manage your cat’s anxiety.

+Cat behavior can be unpredictable.
+Suddenly zooming out of a room and then immediately returning can be considered “normal” behavior for a cat.
+But if you notice your cat freaking out for no reason, they could be suffering from anxiety.
 Anxiety occurs when your cat is anticipating a potential danger or threat.
 Even though your cat may not actually be in danger, the perception of danger results in a physical response.

 Cats may develop anxiety following a traumatic event or in response to a specific stimulus.
 It can often stem from changes in your cat’s environment, such as moving to a new home, conducting renovations or redecorating, the addition of a new family member or pet, or even nearby construction noise.